joseasoler/trading-options/CONTRIBUTING.md

 If you do not have HugsLib, you can also use a RimWorld log.
 You can look how to obtain it in [this link](https://steamcommunity.com/sharedfiles/filedetails/?id=725234314).

-Please use the [issue tracker](https://gitlab.com/joseasoler/trading-options/-/issues) or the [bug reports thread in the Steam Workshop](https://steamcommunity.com/workshop/filedetails/discussion/2804121197/3274690571067124957/) to report bugs.
+Please use the [issue tracker](https://github.com/joseasoler/trading-options/issues) or the [bug reports thread in the Steam Workshop](https://steamcommunity.com/workshop/filedetails/discussion/2804121197/3274690571067124957/) to report bugs.

 Questions
 ---

-Questions about the mod can be asked in the discussion thread of the mod in the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2876541977) or using the [issue tracker](https://gitlab.com/joseasoler/trading-options/-/issues).
+Questions about the mod can be asked in the discussion thread of the mod in the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2876541977) or using the [issue tracker](https://github.com/joseasoler/trading-options/issues).

 Contributions
 ---

-The project and its contributions are managed using the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html).
-Before submitting a merge request for a feature, create an issue on the [tracker](https://gitlab.com/joseasoler/trading-options/-/issues) to allow for discussing and refining the idea prior to its implementation.
+Before submitting a merge request for a feature, create an issue on the [tracker](https://github.com/joseasoler/trading-options/issues) to allow discussing and refining the idea prior to its implementation.